opatiny/S1-INFO1/project/docs/tests.md

 ### The `.test.h` file

-The `.test.h` file must contain the prototypes of all the test funcitons defined in the corresponding `.test.c` file.
+The `.test.h` file must contain the prototypes of all the test functions defined in the corresponding `.test.c` file.

 __Example__
 This would the the `.test.h` file of the previous example.
 It would be called `controllers.test.h`.